 Snelson took part in an exhibition event at the CrossFit Games last year, and hopes that one day the adaptive and non-adaptive games will be held side by side.
 “I’ve gone to the Adaptive Games the last three years.
 Last year at the CrossFit Games they had adaptive athletes doing a demo workout and people loved it.
 The adaptive athletes attract big crowds at competition actually.
 I found it interesting that in Rio the Paralympic games had twice the attendance of the Olympics in some events.”

 Jed started using CBD after a friend suggested it for the massive load he was now putting on his shoulders.
 “I was very skeptical, and didn’t want any part of anything to do with cannabis.
-But I kept hearing more and more from different wheelchair athletes, and was experiencing shoulder issues and inflammation issues.
+But I kept hearing more and more from different wheelchair athletes, and was experiencing shoulder issues.
 Ironically I never had any knee issues racing, but have had a number of shoulder issues like dislocations and muscle tears, issues from training and just living in a wheelchair.”

 “I tried a CBD product from a company that was pretty low grade and didn’t find much effect from it.
 I reached out to Ryan Hughes because I know he is meticulous about what he puts in his body,” Snelson said.
 Hughes introduced him to Floyd’s of Leadville and the relationship worked right from the start.
 “I noticed that I slept better and my shoulder’s nagging pain, which I’ve lived with from even before I was paralyzed, went away.
 Within two weeks my shoulder wasn’t aching, it took a minute to grasp it had gone away after living with it for so long.
 Being paralyzed and having low blood circulation and slow digestion, my body has a hard time clearing stuff out.
-CBD’s anti-inflammatory properties have been huge for me.”
+CBD has been huge for me.”